MIGG-NTU/SeisTomo_Tutorials/_sources/computer/command-lines.rst.txt

 locate
 ++++++
 `locate <https://man.linuxde.net/locate>`__ is the command used to find the files by name.
-There is two most widely used file searching utilities accessible to users are called find and locate.
+There're two most widely used file searching utilities accessible to users are called find and locate.
 The locate utility works better and faster than find command counterpart.

 sed
 +++
-`sed <https://man.linuxde.net/sed>`__ is the command standing for stream editor and it can perform lot’s of function on file like, searching, find and replace, insertion or deletion.
+`sed <https://man.linuxde.net/sed>`__ is the command standing for stream editor and it can perform lots of functions on file, e.g., searching, find and replace, insertion or deletion.

 .. code-block:: console